puppetlabs/puppet-docs/source/r10k/1.5/gettingstarted_r10k.md

 In order to use r10k, you must be using Git.
 If you do not have Git installed, [find out the best way to install it for your setup](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Once you've installed Git, you will need to [set up at least one repository](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) (repo).
+Once you've installed Git, [set up at least one repository](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) (repo).

 ##Activating r10k